Difference Between HDMI and DisplayPort

 HDMI stands for High -Definition Multimedia Interface.
 HDMI serves as an audio and video interface that transmits uncompressed video data.

-Additionally, HDMI also serves the function of compressing or uncompressing digital audio data.
+HDMI also serves the function of compressing or uncompressing digital audio data.
 Over the years, HDMI has replaced analogue video standards.
-Some HDMI compliant source devices are video projectors or digital audio devices.
+Some HDMI-compliant source devices are video projectors or digital audio devices.

 HDMI was designed in December 2002.
 HDMI seeks to implement the EIA/CEA-861 standards.
 There has been a rise of the colour bit depth to 12-bit colour deep.

 An HDMI forum came into existence on 25 October 2011 to facilitate specifications in HDMI advancements.
-There have been several different versions of HDMI available in the market ever since the advent of the technology.
+Several versions of HDMI have been available in the market ever since the advent of the technology.

 However, the similarity among all the models of HDMI is that they use the same connector and cable.